iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Analysis/Bozano Weierstrass.md

 ---
 ### **Corollary| Higher Dimensions**

-> Bozano Weierstrass's theorem can also be applied to $\R^n$.
+> Bozano Weierstrass' theorem can also be applied to $\R^n$.

 **Proof**:

-This is true because we can extract out a convergence subsquence that only converges on the first coordinate, and then we repeat the same process on the subsequence and extract out a subsequence that converges on the second coordinate and so on.
+This is true because we can extract out a convergence subsequence that only converges on the first coordinate, and then we repeat the same process on the subsequence and extract out a subsequence that converges on the second coordinate and so on.
 Then in the end, the sequence is going to converge to a point in $\R$.

 ---
-### **Alternative Proof for $\R$ using Nested
+### **Alternative Proof for $\R$ using Nested Intervals**

+This proof was in fact, the proof I was exposed to in my first ever analysis class.